Idiru/link-sharing-app-front/README.md

 Then the JWT token is stored inside the local storage to allow the user to access to private pages.

+This page is not accessible if you're logged and all private pages redirect to this one in cased you're not.

 ## BuilderPage component
 ### Overview